Co-creation AS Ease

 In Mercury's dance with our Law today, let's commit to cultivating mindfulness in our communications, perceptions & responses.
 Like with yesterday's law, practicing the power of pause will be supportive.

-Today experiment with embodying the mystical laws of: Action & Reaction, specifically in your "relationships".
+Today experiment with embodying the mystical law of: Action & Reaction, specifically in your communication, thinking, projections & perceptions.

 The law of least effort brings into focus the innate flow of nature.
 The wisdom of life that just is.